What is Rapid Application Development

 - the budget and timeframes have to be known in advance.

 - you do not have regular access to the users or they are not motivated to commit their time and energy

 - the project requires a large team due to its scale, or an excessive amount of stakeholders

 These conditions are often true for large business or governmental organizations.
-However, certain elements of RAD can be applied even in such cases.
+However, certain elements of rapid application development methodology can be applied even in such cases.
 E.g. fixed price projects can budget for prototype stage and certain amount of changes.
 Prototype scope could be limited to the most uncertain parts, considering that you have relevant users on board.

-On the other side, RAD approach works very well for small and medium businesses, or departmental projects, where business users own the budget and are motivated to get the results.
-A classic example is various Line of Business (LOB) applications - a general term describing applications developed to automate and run certain parts of business more efficiently.
+On the other side, rapid application development framework works very well for small and medium businesses, or departmental projects, where business users own the budget and are motivated to get the results.
+A classic example is various Line-of-Business (LOB) applications - a general term describing applications developed to automate and run certain parts of business more efficiently.

 Similarly, RAD is perfectly applicable to creating websites.
 These are typically small projects with a limited set of stakeholders, but involving them early is crucial as design is a very opinionated thing, and everyone will have something to say!

 Rapid Application Development Tools

 Development is usually by far the most time consuming, expensive and uncertain part of creating an application.
 So, modern rapid application development platforms combine proven architecture, ready components implementing typical features, and of course tools facilitating rapid development.
 All of them help you deliver results quicker both at the Prototyping phase of the project and further during Construction.

 Consulting firms like Gartner and Forrester keep introducing new terminology to distinguish between these platforms: Low/No Code Application Platforms (LCAP), High Productivity Application Platforms as a Service (HPAPaaS), Multi Experience Development Platforms (MXDP).
 However, ultimately all of them can be classified by their target audience.